Alabama Teachers to Begin New School Year With Enhanced Authority in the Classroom

 When Alabama schools open their doors in August, teachers will have new power to manage unruly students.

-The statute, known as the Teachers’ Bill of Rights, took effect on June 1, after being signed into law by Gov. Kay Ivey, a Republican.
+The statute, known as the Teachers’ Bill of Rights, took effect on June 1, after being signed into law by Alabama Gov. Kay Ivey, a Republican.

 The summer break will allow time for school boards and administrators to comply with the new law by developing conforming policies of their own or adopting a model policy drafted by the state.

-The law was strongly supported by the Alabama Education Association (AEA), the state’s largest teachers union with about 87,000 members.
+The law was strongly supported by the Alabama Education Association (AEA), the state’s largest teachers union, with about 87,000 members.

 The AEA is an affiliate of the National Education Association.